 The Importance of Expanding America’s Hidden Historical Narratives

 Cordell Reaves is a Historic Preservation Program Analyst with the New York State Office of Parks, Recreation and Historic Preservation.
-In his role, Cordell strives to do preserve and illuminate the historical stories that have been overlooked and purposefully hidden from our historical narratives.
+In his role, Cordell strives to do preserve and illuminate the historical stories that have been overlooked and purposefully hidden from America’s historical narratives.
+He emphasizes on exploring further America’s History to reach the past narratives that are hidden from us and can give much better understanding of our culture.

 Cordell helps to develop educational programming and events that enable historical sites and destinations share their complete and inclusive stories.